ONLYOFFICE/Docker-CommunityServer/README.md

 *This will update **Community Server** container only and will not connect **Document Server** and **Mail Server** to it.
 You will need to use the additional parameters (like those used during installation) to connect them.*

-Or you can use the Community Edition script file to upgrade your current installation:
+Or you can use ONLYOFFICE Workspace script file to upgrade your current installation:
 ```
 bash workspace-install.sh -u true
 ```